12 plants to grow in dry soil

 The graceful flower spikes of foxtail lilies grow to a spectacular height and look elegant when grown among grasses.
 Look after their spider-like root systems with excellent drainage.

-The furry leaves of stachys make it look silvery but they also trap moisture, preventing it from escaping and drying out the plant.
+The furry leaves of stachys byzantina make it look silvery but they also trap moisture, preventing it from escaping and drying out the plant.
 Remove any yellowing leaves before they start to rot.

 Bearded iris (Iris germanica)

-These bearded hybrids store moisture and nutrients in their rhizomes, so prefer a dry garden to damp, lush conditions.
+Bearded irises store moisture and nutrients in their rhizomes, so prefer a dry garden to damp, lush conditions.
 Ensure the rhizomes get full sun for best flowering.

 Lavandula x intermedia 'Grosso'